 Electronics & Telecommunication

 ISO 9001, TL9000 and ESD S20.20 are often basic requirements for contracts.
-Let NQA help you incorporate these requirements into their organization and how to provide objective evidence to customers of having come up to speed.
+Let NQA help you incorporate these requirements and assist in providing objective evidence to customers of your organization having come up to speed.

 Management systems such as ISO 9001, TL 9000, and ESD S20.20 are basic requirements for many contracts these days.
 Additional electronics management systems, including but not limited to ISO 14000 and ISO 27001, provide further control over people and processes, improving quality, environmental components, safety and other benchmarks.
 Specific ways these and other systems can help include: